Activities for team building and games for your virtual team

 50. Fifty-seven.
 The quiet construction challenge

 The Marshmallow Challenge has been heard by most of us as a means of developing teamwork and leadership skills.
-Deepen the iconic building practice by asking workers during the entire design period to remain quiet.
-People ought to make eye contact while they can't talk, seriously consider others' feelings, and seriously consider how they express their own intentions.
+Deepen the iconic building practice by asking workers during the design period to remain quiet.
+People ought to make eye contact while they can’t talk, seriously consider others’ feelings, and seriously consider how they express their own intentions.
 A silent construction challenge, undertaken with patience and care, helps establish a progressive sort of empathy and reverence at the center of many extremely competitive teams.
-Why we love it: This challenge casts away all the normal tropes of business practice and encourages teams to new ways of looking at collaboration.
+This challenge casts away all the normal tropes of business practice and encourages teams to new ways of looking at collaboration.
 Plus, as teams hammer out the kinks of silent conversation, the silent development combines both skill-building and hilarity.
-There are just a few strategies for building a team that is healthier, more motivated and performs better.
+There are a few strategies for building a team that is healthier, more motivated and performs better.

 51. Hack of the Museum